JavIregui/PolarRoseCurves/README.md

 ## Requirements

-Before you begin, ensure you have the following software installed:
+Before you begin, ensure you have:

 - **Xcode**: Required to compile the project.
 - **iPhone** device to run the App.